happyspace/StatisticalInferenceProject/StatisticalInferenceToothGrowth.md

 ##  $ dose: num  0.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 ...
 ```

-Create a factor based on dose easier grouping and plotting.
+Create a factor based on dose for easier grouping and plotting.

 ```r